beamyyl/mangowm/README.md

 # This fork was made to include a 'mango.nix' file which can be used to install MangoWC on NixOS systems without *FLAKES* hehe.
+If the repo is way too behind the official repo, try cloning that and just downloading the mango.nix file, since I prolly hopped.
 To actually use it, follow these steps:
 # THE Steps:
 0. Replace the path from the commands bellow with the path of where you cloned this repo.
 1. Open `configuration.nix` and add the following line to your `systemPackages`: